History of RAMI

 The Academy of Medicine in Ireland was formed in the year 1882.
 Prior to this there had been medical societies; each catering for different specialties, Medicine, Surgery, Obstetrics and Pathology.
 There was considerable overlapping in the work of the four medical societies.
 For many years wide-ranging discussions had been held on how best to bring these bodies together so that they would have the advantage of union yet preserve their independence.

 In the end, a solution was found.
-On 22nd November 1882 in the Royal College of Surgeons an Academy was formed by the amalgamation of the four main medical societies – the Dublin Society of Surgeons, the Medical Society of the College of Physicians, the Pathological Society and the Dublin Obstetrical Society.
+On 22nd November 1882 in the Royal College of Surgeons an Academy was formed by the amalgamation of the four main medical societies – the Surgical Society of Ireland, the Medical Society of the College of Physicians, the Pathological Society and the Dublin Obstetrical Society.
 Present at the meeting held on November 22nd the President of the Royal College of Surgeons chaired the meeting, John Thomas Banks had been chosen the first President, William Thomson, Secretary and Robert McDonnell, Treasurer and early in the year of 1883, John William Moore was elected Secretary for Foreign Correspondence, an office which he continued to hold until he was elected President of the Academy in 1918.

 At that first general meeting of the Academy in November 1882, over one-hundred members of the founding societies (Medicine, Surgery, Obstetrics and Pathology) were present.
 They all became Fellows of the new Academy.